 The Fresh: Art Fair in Cheltenham is open on Sunday 28th April from 11am - 5pm.
-The final day of this exciting fair which sees over 5000 original prints and paintings, sculptures, glass and ceramics displayed by 62 leading contemporary art galleries from around the UK.
-‘Eclectic’ is the name of the game… a broad spectrum of genres and styles, media and subjects.
+It’s the final day of this exciting fair which has seen over 5000 original paintings, prints, sculptures, glass and ceramics displayed by 62 leading contemporary art galleries from around the UK.
+‘Eclectic’ is the name of the game, a broad spectrum of genres and styles, media and subjects.
 You may not like all of it, but we aim for all of you to love at least SOME of it!

 Buying Fresh: Art is easy

 Visit the whole show and make a note of the work you like.
 Go around again and build up a shortlist.